confluentinc/kafka-tutorials/README.md

 # Kafka Tutorials

 The source code for the [Kafka Tutorials microsite](https://kafka-tutorials.confluent.io/).
+Read about it [in our blog post](https://www.confluent.io/blog/announcing-apache-kafka-tutorials).

 ## Setup